 Legal, Financial, Tutoring, Health Care, & Professional Services for Kids and Families on Long Island

-UPDATED November 2018: Long Island is home to a variety of professional services that will help families with their various needs, including health care providers, tutors and test prep services, and legal services.
-Health care providers in Nassau a...
+UPDATED January 2019: Long Island is home to a variety of professional services that will help families with their various needs, including health care providers, tutors and test prep services, and legal services.
+Health care providers in Nassau an...

 It's back-to-school season and we all know what that means, plenty of stress, school supply shopping, and the struggle of trying to find the right after-school activity for your kids.
 But while you're feeling frazzled, are you thinking about how yo...

 School Psychologist Abigail Connolly, Ph.D.
 Joins Staff at Comprehensive Consultation Psychological Services, P.C. in Forest Hills

 Comprehensive Consultation Psychological Services, P.C.
 Forest Hills welcomed veteran psychologist Abigail Connolly, Ph.D. to the team on Oct.
 2017.
 She brings nearly three decades of experience working with children as a school psychologist at the...